rudolphmax/learnyouahaskell/markdown/10_functionally-solving-problems.md

 # Functionally Solving Problems

 In this chapter, we'll take a look at a few interesting problems and how to think functionally to solve them as elegantly as possible.
 We probably won't be introducing any new concepts, we'll just be flexing our newly acquired Haskell muscles and practicing our coding skills.
 Each section will present a different problem.
 First we'll describe the problem, then we'll try and find out what the best (or least bad) way of solving it is.

-## Reverse Polish notation calculator {#reverse-polish-notation-calculator}
+## Reverse Polish notation calculator

 Usually when we write mathematical expressions in school, we write them in an infix manner.
 For instance, we write `10 - (4 + 3) * 2`.